-This is a really lovely simple kids craft to make a paper plate Bumble Bee.
+This is a really lovely simple kids craft to make this Paper Plate Bumble Bee.
 It is equally suited to both pre-school children and primary school age children.
 You would just need more parental involvement with the younger kids.
-Perfect for rainy days in the holidays.
+A perfect activity for rainy days in the holidays.

 This little craft project actually came about as an entry for our local horticultural show.
 In the under 5’s category was a class for a Bumble Bee made from any media.
 Oliver wanted to enter, but I was all too aware that he can get bored very easily with craft projects.

 We do a lot of crafting in our house, from making peg and pipe cleaner crocodiles; decorating wooden spoons or even making Humpty Dumpty.
 Oliver always loves to join in initially, but often his attention is short lived and he loses interest.
-What he does like to do is make a mess, tear up bits of paper, and when paint is out he likes to smoother things in black paint!
-I had a load of paper plates left over from birthday parties and had been looking for crafts to use them in, so we decided to make a paper plate Bumble Bee, and use craft techniques that Oliver would enjoy.
+What he does like to do is make a mess!
+Tearing up bits of paper and smoothering things in black paint!
+I had a load of paper plates left over from birthday parties and had been looking for crafts to use them in, so we decided to make a Paper Plate Bumble Bee, and use craft techniques that Oliver would enjoy.

 - 3 Paper plates